 PRF’s 2022 PRF International Scientific Workshop – Race Progeria to the Cure, was an overwhelming success, bringing together 124 registrants from 14 countries.
 Leading physicians, researchers, and families with Progeria met in Boston, MA, to share the latest findings in Progeria research and set the stage for future efforts to discover new treatments and the cure for children and young adults with Progeria.

-We kicked off opening night with our first-ever panel moderated by a young adult with Progeria, 27-year-old Sammy Basso, of Tezze sul Brenta, Italy.
+We kicked off opening night with our first-ever panel moderated by an adult with Progeria, 27-year-old Sammy Basso, of Tezze sul Brenta, Italy.
 The panel also featured two others living with Progeria, Meg and Carlos, who captivated the audience by sharing the new and exciting activities they’ve recently accomplished in the past year.
-Quite excitingly, Meg is graduating college this month!
+Quite excitingly, Meg graduated from college early, a month after the workshop!
 Opening night also a included a live zoom with children around the world, followed by a surprise musical performance by Dr. Francis Collins, Science Advisor to the President of the U.S. and whose lab led the discovery of the Progeria gene.
 Dr. Collins serenaded the audience with several popular songs with modified lyrics about PRF’s progress toward the cure.
 How special!

 Days two and three of the workshop centered around 28 oral scientific presentations and 26 posters.
 We began day three with a new addition to the workshop: the Sunrise Session, which connected junior investigators with senior leaders in the field in a small group setting, inciting compelling dialogue among the various groups of researchers.